Fine-grained Spatiotemporal Grounding on Egocentric Videos: Related work

 \textbf{Egocentric Dataset.} Egocentric video understanding~\cite{DBLP:conf/cvpr/GraumanWBCFGH0L22,egovlp,egovlpv2,egovideo} has recently emerged as a pivotal research area in Embodied AI~\cite{DBLP:journals/ijcv/PlizzariGFBRFDT24,EmbodiedGPT}, presenting challenges distinct from those in exocentric video analysis.
 Unlike conventional exocentric datasets~\cite{jang2017tgif, xu2017video, xiao2021next, yu2019activitynet}, egocentric videos are captured from a first-person perspective using wearable devices, resulting in long-form, dynamic footage characterized by frequent camera motion.
-To advance egocentric video understanding, numerous datasets have been introduced~\cite{DBLP:conf/cvpr/GraumanWBCFGH0L22,egoschema,QAEGO4D,DBLP:conf/cvpr/DiX24,ego4dgoalstep,DBLP:conf/nips/TangLGF023,DBLP:conf/iccv/KuritaKO23,VISOR2022}.
+To advance egocentric video understanding, numerous datasets have been introduced~\cite{DBLP:conf/cvpr/GraumanWBCFGH0L22,egoschema,QAEGO4D,DBLP:conf/cvpr/DiX24,ego4dgoalstep,DBLP:conf/nips/TangLGF023,DBLP:conf/iccv/KuritaKO23,VISOR2022,perrett2025hdepic}.
 Ego4D~\cite{DBLP:conf/cvpr/GraumanWBCFGH0L22} laid the foundation by providing a large-scale, comprehensive egocentric dataset.
 Building upon Ego4D, several datasets have been developed to extend the scope of egocentric video understanding.
 For instance, EgoSchema~\cite{egoschema} focuses on long-form egocentric video question-answering (VideoQA), while~\cite{QAEGO4D,DBLP:conf/cvpr/DiX24} addresses grounding in VideoQA.
 EgoTracks~\cite{DBLP:conf/nips/TangLGF023} is designed for long-term object tracking, and RefEgo~\cite{DBLP:conf/iccv/KuritaKO23} evaluates referring expression comprehension.
 However, these datasets do not support pixel-level spatiotemporal grounding due to the lack of mask annotations.
 EPIC-Visor~\cite{VISOR2022} provides pixel-level masks.
 However, it has only 158 videos that are in kitchens, and its clips with consistent mask annotations are 12 seconds on average, failing to support long video grounding.
+The subsequent work HD-EPIC~\cite{perrett2025hdepic} provides pixel-level segmentations for longer object movement tracks, which also only focuses on kitchen activities and lacks referring expressions towards the labeled objects.
 In contrast, our \benchmark{} provides diverse textual queries alongside mask annotations, covering video lengths ranging from seconds to minutes.
 This facilitates more fine-grained and comprehensive spatiotemporal grounding.